fluffy/blinky/README.md

 # blinky

-Blinking lights to tell time
+Blinking lights to tell time.
+And beeps.

 # Build and flash